kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 # Immigrants to America

+Arrival dates are actual disembarkation dates, if known, else the date and place of the earliest documentary evidence of the person being in America

 ## Badcock, James; arr.
 Portsmouth, RI 1642
 *KLD's 9th great-grandfather*

-unknown arrival date, first shows up in Portsmouth, RI at 1642
+unknown arrival date, first shows up in Portsmouth, RI at 1642.

+Believed to be b.
+Essex, England in 1612

 ## Beach, Thomas; arr.
 New Haven, CT 1638
 *KLD's 9th great-grandfather via the Parker line*